Employment and employee benefits in Switzerland: overview

 Remain in Switzerland without any significant interruption for at least 30 days with employment activity (or for at least 90 days without employment activity).

 In these instances, the foreign national is a Swiss tax resident subject to Swiss federal, cantonal and communal income tax on their worldwide income, regardless of source.
-This includes income from gainful activities performed in Switzerland (except for income from enterprises, permanent establishments or real estate situated outside Switzerland).
-An exception applies to foreign nationals domiciled in a country with a double taxation treaty with Switzerland.
+This includes income from gainful activities performed in Switzerland.
+Certain exceptions apply to this rule: income from enterprises, permanent establishments or real estate situated outside Switzerland is, subject to the progression provision, exempt from Swiss income tax.
+Further, an exception applies to foreign nationals domiciled in a country with a double taxation treaty with Switzerland.
 Subject to the conditions in the applicable treaty, the foreign national who remains in Switzerland without any significant interruption for at least 30 days with employment activity (or for at least 90 days without employment activity) is subject to limited taxation only (see below).

-Unless the foreign national is married to a Swiss national or a holder of residency permit C, or has been granted a residency permit C, the foreign national is subject to tax on employment income at source.
+Unless the foreign national has been granted a residency permit C or is married to a Swiss national or a holder of residency permit C, the foreign national is subject to tax on employment income at source.
 If the annual total income (from employment subject to taxation at source) exceeds CHF120,000 per year, the foreign national must file a tax return.
 Income tax at source is credited against tax on income declared in the tax return.

 Limited taxation.
 Non-Swiss tax resident foreign nationals are only subject to tax on income from performing a gainful activity in Switzerland (and certain other types of Swiss source income, for example, directors' fees).
 Non-resident foreign national workers are subject to income tax at source.
 Income tax at source is a final tax.
 The employee is not required to file a tax return.